Kaikorai Valley College- School Curriculum

 At Kaikorai Valley College, our curriculum is designed to inspire curiosity, foster growth, and prepare students for life beyond school.
 From Year 7 through to Year 13, our learners benefit from a seamless, engaging, and inclusive educational experience that combines core learning combined with hands on experiences and exploration, supported by strong pastoral and academic guidance.

-Years 7 and 8, students are based in homerooms led by trained teachers who guide their development in reading, writing, languages, social studies, health, and mathematics.
+Years 7 and 8, students are based in homerooms led by trained teachers who guide their development in reading, writing, mathematics, languages, social studies, and health.
 They also engage with specialist teachers covering science, physical education, art, drama, music, languages, digital technology, food, design, textiles, hard materials technology, robotics and urban farm.
 These classes take place in purpose-built learning spaces—well-equipped laboratories, art studios, a music suite, drama theatre, gymnasium, and information centre—ensuring a rich, hands-on start to secondary school.

 By Years 9 and 10, all subjects are taught by subject specialist teachers is subject specialist rooms.
-Compulsory subjects are English, mathematics, science, social studies, Aotearoa New Zealand histories, helath financial literacy, te reo Māori, physical education, careers.
+Compulsory subjects are english, mathematics, science, social studies, Aotearoa New Zealand histories, helath financial literacy, te reo Māori, physical education, careers.
 Students also choose 6 optional subjects per year.
 These option subjects range across the arts, technology, languages, physical education sciences, social sciences, and farm.
-This framework ensures that every student completes core learning while exploring personal interests and gaining breadth in their studies..
+This framework ensures that every student completes core learning while exploring personal interests and gaining breadth in their studies.

 From Year 11 onward, students build towards National Certificate of Educational Achievement (NCEA).
 Students select courses matched to their pathway objectives, whether academic, vocational, or work-based.